heeplr/rpi-cookstrap/examples/scannerpi/README.md

 * boot sdcard image

-* login as pi user to trigger the first time setup (prepare coffee, this will take a few minutes)
+* login as pi user to trigger setup
+  (prepare coffee, this will take a few minutes)

 * reboot the pi